near/bos-web-engine/architecture.md

 - Component iframe containers may expose methods to be invoked from the outer window application via message posting, either as event handlers or indirect callbacks originating from other Components proxied by the outer window application
 - Components are re-rendered in response to callbacks in the outer window, and re-render their children in turn

-The repository for the prototype can be found here: https://github.com/andy-haynes/wigesque, with the intention of moving this to a near repository once the team is satisfied that the approach is viable and the structure conducive to building upon.

 ## Module Loading

 At a high level, module loading is as follows: